solita/solita-cd/skeletons/magritte/doc/design_principles.rst

 useful in your context.

-By leaving the duplication in the project skeletons (and paying for the maintenance burden it brings), we leave the door open for you to take any part of your pipeline to any direction you want and introduce the abstractions that make sense in your context.
+By leaving the duplication in the project skeletons (and paying for the maintenance burden it brings), we leave you free to take any part of your pipeline in any direction you want and introduce the abstractions that make sense in your context.

 .. _Ansible: https://www.ansible.com
 .. _Ansible Tower: https://www.ansible.com/tower